ntoskrnl4/ntoskrnl-bot/readme.md

 	* Supports basic one-line help for the entire bot or detailed help for a specific command
 	* Commands are not forced to have either help entry, or both, allowing commands to be hidden or to only have a detailed help entry
 * Permits any number of prefixes of any kind, including word-based prefixes and character-based prefixes
+	* Automatically adds your bot account's mention as a prefix
+	* Also adds the bot's process ID as a prefix to differentiate between prefixes (eg. `bpid2294 ` as a prefix)
+		* (Configurable in config.py)
 * Fast: Less than 30ms (typical) between message received and command triggered
 * Custom logging designed to be fast, with low overhead